emnzn/idmp-toolkit-docs/docs/contributing.md

 # Contribute to **IDMPToolkit**

-## Cloning the repository
+## Environment Setup

-Begin by cloning the repository via:
+To get started, begin by cloning the repository via:

 ```bash
 git clone git@git.cdplab.org:ericmonzon/idmp-toolkit.git
 ```

+Once cloned, you may follow the steps in [Getting Started](getting_started.md) to create your environment.

 ---

 ## Poetry Installation